Arts & Culture - Fall / Winter

 For a slightly more localized trip through time, make your way to the Manitoba Museum for an immersive experience, featuring breath-taking world-class dioramas, a digital recreation of an ancient sea, and a vibrant reproduction of 1920s Winnipeg including a black and white cinema playing Charlie Chaplin films.
 With nine galleries to enjoy, an adventure awaits around every corner!

 We must also mention our headline-grabbing Warming Huts, which have been covered by publications from all over the world including The New York Times and countless European architecture and design magazines.
-These structures can be found all along the Red River Mutual Trail (the frozen Red and Assiniboine rivers) snaking out from The Forks while providing a place to tie your skates and take a selfie.
+These structures can be found all along the skating trails.
 Famed designers, architects and artists — including Anish Kapoor, Frank Gehry and Tanya Tagaq — have all had works out on the ice, while new structures come up each year — the results of an international design contest awarded by jury.